open-watcom/owp4v1copy/bld/src/os2/som/readme.txt

  SOM (System Object Model) Programming Examples
  ----------------------------------------------

- The SOM programming examples require the IBM SOMobject Developer Toolkit.
+ The SOM programming examples require the IBM SOMobjects Developer Toolkit.
 This toolkit is not distributed with Open Watcom; it is part of the IBM OS/2 Developer's Toolkit.
-These examples are intended to be used in conjunction with version 4.5 of the IBM OS/2 Developer's Toolkit.
+These examples are intended to be used in conjunction with version 4.5 of the IBM OS/2 Developer's Toolkit, or with version 2.1 of the standalone IBM SOMobjects Developer Toolkit.

  Makefiles are provided for the examples.
 However, the makefiles assume that the environment is properly set up to enable use of the SOMobjects Toolkit.